noynaert/act102handouts/07_Images_Colors_Fonts/07_50_Selecting_Colors.md

 Use a photo that is on your web page.
 This is actually one of my favorite methods.
 At least this way the colors on your website will not clash with the main photo!

 There are several sites available.

-I like https://www.canva.com/colors/color-palette-generator/
+* https://www.canva.com/colors/color-palette-generator/  This site gives a small and manageable palate that may be exported
+* http://www.colr.org/ This gives you a *lot* of color choices.
+It is nice if the canva.com site missed one color you really want.

 ![Clock Tower colors example](images/ClockTowerColors.png)